-On the top of the list for the biggest household expenses is housing.
-Regardless if you have a mortgage or rent your primary residence, the estimated expense for housing for an average household in the United States is 32% of income - of course, it varies up or down based on your household's circumstances.
-In any case, I believe that when clients come to me to purchase a residential or commercial property they are smartly investing in their financial future.
+At the top of the list for household expenses is housing.
+Whether you have a mortgage or rent your primary residence, the estimated expense for housing for an average household in the United States is 32% of income - of course, it can vary up or down depending on your household's circumstances.
+In any case, I believe that when clients come to me to purchase a residential or commercial property, they are wisely investing in their financial future.
 This also means that more Americans are finally recognizing how critical it is to keep their housing and real estate investing affordable.

 HOW MUCH REAL ESTATE CAN YOU COMFORTABLY AFFORD?

 Don’t bite off more HOME than you can chew.

 For most real estate buyers, the answer is a house or investment with a purchase price of no more than 3 times their annual income.
 The cost of real estate ownership includes much more than the monthly mortgage payment.
 You have property tax, insurance, maintenance, repairs, marketing for investment properties, and legal expenses that add up.
 Typically, these costs can run 3% to 5% of the price of your home each year.
 These are all essential things to consider.
 That is why I ask my clients to seek professional advice from a mortgage broker, financial advisor, or accountant on how much they can comfortably afford before viewing properties.